 I was a perfectionist since my childhood.
-And I remember I used to make a sleek hairstyle when I combed my hairs after the shower.
+And I remember I used to make a sleek hairstyle when I combed my hair after the shower.
 I tried to achieve the highest grade in the class and made every possible effort to be on top.
-Erasing words again and again with the eraser for correcting mistakes.
+I was used to erasing words again and again with the eraser for correcting mistakes.
 And perfecting the shapes of alphabets was my habit in school.
 But I was deprived of this privilege of erasing words when I got promoted to 6th grade, where we had to use the pen instead of lead pencils.

-Sometimes I used to put lots of effort into erasing and correcting mistakes in my work before submitting it to the teacher.
-Aspen leaves permanent impressions, and a simple eraser no longer worked.
+Sometimes, I put lots of effort into erasing and correcting mistakes in my work before submitting it to the teacher.
+As pen leaves permanent impressions, and a simple eraser no longer worked.
 I had to change my method of correcting mistakes.
 I started using chalk to cover up my mistakes, but they reemerged later.

 Cross and Correct your Mistakes and Move Onward:

-One day, a kind-hearted teacher called me into his office and asked me about why I don’t stop creating holes in my notebooks.
-I told him, I don’t deliberately make holes, it tries to hide my mistakes.
+One day, a kind-hearted teacher called me into his office and asked me why I don’t stop creating holes in my notebooks.
+I told him I don’t deliberately make holes; it tries to hide my mistakes.
 He replied with a great tip “Any time you make a mistake, just cross it and move on.”